Sexually transmitted infections

 - Sores on the mouth or the vaginal, genital or anal areas

-As part of your prenatal care (medical care you get during pregnancy), your health care provider tests you for certain STIs, including:
+As part of your prenatal care (medical care you get during pregnancy), your provider tests you for certain STIs, including:

 Chlamydia and gonorrhea.
 These STIs are most common in women younger than 25.
 Most infected women have no signs or symptoms.
-You’re tested for these STIs with a Pap test (when your provider collects cells from your cervix).
+You’re tested for these STIs with a urine test or a swab of fluids from the vagina.

 Genital herpes.
 You can get genital herpes from unprotected sex or through direct contact with an infected person’s herpes sore or fluid from a herpes sore.
 Having genital herpes during pregnancy can cause serious health problems for your baby, including brain infection (also called herpes encephalitis); eye diseases; infection of the liver, lungs, kidneys, skin and mouth; and even death.
 You’re most likely to pass herpes to your baby if you have genital herpes sores and blisters (called an outbreak) for the first time late in pregnancy.
-You get tested for genital herpes with a blood test.
+You get tested for genital herpes with a blood test or if you provider takes a tissue sample from a sore.

 Human immunodeficiency virus (also called HIV).
 HIV is a virus that attacks the body’s immune system.
 The immune system protects the body from infections, cancers and some diseases.
-If untreated, HIV can lead to AIDS.
+If untreated, HIV can lead to acquired immune deficiency syndrome (also called AIDS).
 In the United States, HIV is most commonly spread through unprotected sex with or by sharing drug needles with an infected person.
 Having HIV can make it easier for you to get infected with other STIs.
 If you have HIV, early and regular treatment during pregnancy can help protect your baby from infection.
 You get tested for HIV with a blood test.

 Syphilis.
 You can get syphilis from unprotected sex or through direct contact with (touching or kissing) an infected person’s syphilis sore.
 If not treated, syphilis can damage your eyes, heart, brain and spinal cord.
 If you have syphilis, early and regular treatment during pregnancy can help protect your baby from infection.
 When a baby is born with syphilis, it’s called congenital syphilis.
-Congenital syphilis is completely preventable, but many babies born to moms with untreated syphilis die from the infection.
+Congenital syphilis is completely preventable, but many babies born to moms with untreated syphilis may have many health problems or may die from the infection.
 The best way to protect your baby from congenital syphilis is to prevent infection before and during pregnancy.
 You get tested for syphilis with a blood test.
+You can also get treated for syphilis during pregnancy.

 Zika.
 Your provider may test you for Zika if you have signs or symptoms of infection or if you or your partner has been in an area where Zika is spreading.
 Zika is a virus that spreads mainly through mosquito bites and unprotected sex with an infected person.
 Zika often has no signs or symptoms so you may not know you’re infected.
 If you have Zika during pregnancy, it causes a birth defect called microcephaly that’s part of a condition called congenital Zika syndrome.
 If you’re pregnant and you think you’ve been exposed to Zika before or during pregnancy, tell your provider right away.